Pritiks23/GC-2/README.md

 # Final Takeaway

-> Under identical agent trajectory workloads, General Compute exhibits stronger alignment between context growth and latency behavior, producing a more structured and predictable scaling profile than OpenAI at the tested configuration.
+> Notably, General Compute  achieved lower total trajectory latency (7.02s versus 7.80s), suggesting that increasing context did not prevent competitive end-to-end performance.
+> As prompt size expanded from approximately 1.6K to 14K tokens, latency increased in a consistent step-wise manner, indicating a stronger observed relationship between workload growth and inference behavior.

 This makes it particularly informative for evaluating **agent-era inference workloads**, where trajectory-level performance matters more than isolated request latency.